 Cooking Tips:

 Deep frying: Be careful when you’re deep frying: never fill a pan more than ⅓ full with oil and always have a lid close to hand.
 If you have a deep fat fryer, this would be the perfect time to dust it off and use it!
 But if not, a large pan is more than okay.
-Also remember never to pour oil down the sink when you’re done - I find it’s best to fill an empty bottle with the used cooking oil once it’s cooled down and then you can throw it away.
+We have a whole post on how to dispose of cooking oil to reuse and recycle the oil.

 Temperature: you must make sure that your oil is at the right temperature before adding the batter - too cold and you will end up with greasy sfingi, too hot and they will burn.
-You want them golden on the outside but you must make sure the middle is cooked through.
+You want them golden on the outside and cooked through to the middle.
 If the oil is too hot, the outside will colour too quickly and the inside will still be raw.
 The most accurate way to check is to use a digital thermometer - it should read around 170C.
-Alternatively, drop a little batter into the oil - if it sizzles, but doesn’t burn, it is ready.
+Alternatively, drop a little batter into the oil - if it sizzles and bubbles, but doesn’t burn, it is ready.

 Ricotta: Make sure you drain the ricotta before you add it - just to get rid of the extra liquid it can sometimes come with.
 Too much extra liquid and the sfingi won’t be as light and fluffy!